bertrandong/tp/docs/DeveloperGuide.md

 The `Predicate` will then be used to filter the list using `stream()`.
 The updated `FilteredOrderList` will then be reflected in the GUI.

+#### Known Limitations
+1. As `StringUtil#containsWordIgnoreCase` searches by entire word, searching for `945` in `94567122` for `Phone` will result in false.
+This is also consistent in `Email`.

+2. Only one `PREFIX` can be chosen to filter by.
+Future improvements may include searching from more than one `PREFIX`.
+Example: `find o/19 n/John a/Lorong`.

 ### Add a product to menu feature

 #### Implementation